metamn/gatsby-starter-mrui/README.md

 ## To-do

-- Figure out how to add subpages like Features/Custom fonts
+- Figure out how to add subpages like Features/Custom fonts (folders / subfolders ??? check Emma MDX starter ...)
-- Add content for Features and Blogs
+- Add content for Features and Blogs via Remark (with components !) and MDX

 ## Features